hanabi/hanabi.github.io/misc/announcement-backlog.md

   - Nothing is played on the stacks.
   - Alice clues green to Cathy, touching a prism 3 as a *Play Clue*.
   - Bob blind-plays a prism 1 from his *Finesse Position*.
-  - Cathy knows that prism 1 would match yellow, but it does not match green.
+  - Cathy knows that prism 1 would connect to yellow, but it does not connect to green.
 Thus, this is just a *Bluff*.
   - Cathy marks her green card as either a green 2 (as a normal *Bluff*, a green 3 (as a *3 Bluff*), or a prism 3 (as a *Hard 3 Bluff*).

 **Gray Loaded Play Clues**